Guidelines

 • Responsibility

-1. Veterinary Resident
+1. Veterinary Personnel

 1. Review NHP records and previous alopecia form prior to exam.